Aspiring Leadership Programme

 - Laois Education Support Centre

 - University of Galway (Programme Partner)

 - Online (restrictions apply)

 Qualifications and Experience

-Applicants for this programme must meet the underneath eligibility criteria and provide all required information by the application deadline outlined in the FAQ.
+Applicants for this programme must meet the following eligibility criteria and provide all required information by the application deadline outlined in the FAQ.

 Academic Entry Requirement